-Public Health Initiatives seek to improve and protect population and community health by engaging local communities and promoting patient empowerment to improve health outcomes in underresourced communities.
+Public Health Initiatives seek to improve and protect population and community health by engaging local communities and promoting patient empowerment to improve health outcomes in under-resourced communities.
 The program draws upon data and insights from the national network programs to develop interventions focused on prevention, social drivers of health, health equity, and health education.
 These interventions inform CHF's advocacy work, and lessons learned are disseminated through online briefings and conferences.

 Public Health and Health Crisis Response provides resources and expertise across the country in response to public health crises.
-In 2022, CHF continued to focus on recovery from the COVID-19 pandemic.
-CHF supported mobile vaccine outreach and education, testing efforts, and large-scale community vaccination events that resulted in the delivery of 47,429 COVID-19 vaccines.
+In 2023, CHF continued to focus on recovery from the COVID-19 pandemic.
+CHF supported mobile vaccine outreach and education, testing efforts, and large-scale community vaccination events that resulted in 15,982 COVID-19 tests being conducted and the delivery of 9,881 COVID-19 vaccines.